First Liberty Institute: Prominent individuals

 In November 2016, Ken Klukowski, First Liberty's senior counsel and director of strategic affairs was appointed to head the issue area of "Protecting Americans' Constitutional Rights" in the Donald Trump presidential transition team.
 Klukowski, later Senior Counsel to Assistant Attorney General Jeffrey Clark, was one of several Trump campaign officials subpoenaed in the Jan.
 6 Select Committee investigation.

 Matthew J. Kacsmaryk, who served as Deputy General Counsel to First Liberty Institute, and Jeff Mateer, who previously served as general counsel, were nominated in 2017 by President Trump for District Court positions.
-Mateer subsequently withdrew after a May 2015 speech where he referred to transgender children as "Satan’s plan" became public.
+Mateer subsequently withdrew after a May 2015 speech where he referred to transgender children as "Satan's plan" became public.
 The Senate confirmed Kacsmaryk on June 19, 2019.

+James C. Ho worked as a volunteer attorney at First Liberty prior to becoming a judge on the United States Court of Appeals for the Fifth Circuit.

+Josh Hammer, editor at Newsweek and host of The Josh Hammer Show, served as Of Counsel at First Liberty prior to joining Newsweek.